YueLiPicasso/intro_ocaml/OCanren_exercises/Gold_Mining/README.md

 1. (Generator) The program can  be used to generate a table of possible plans and their corresponding expectation.
 The performance of this, unfortunately, is also subject to limitation.
-Within a not very long time the current implementation can enumerate the first 25 possible plans, covering the cases that involve  0,1,2,3 or 4 mining sites, and an excerpt of which is like this:
+Within a not very long time the current implementation can enumerate the first 25 possible plans, covering some of the cases that involve  0,1,2,3 or 4 mining sites, and an excerpt of which is like this:

 ```ocaml